 Attend lectures and debates on a wide range of academic topics at Studium Generale in Leiden and The Hague.
 They are free of charge and open to everyone.

-Join an independent sports club in either city, for football (soccer), baseball, basketball, windsurfing, running, rowing, or many other sports.
+Join an independent sports club in either city, for football (soccer), Field Hockey, Basketball, Rowing, Swimming, Sailing, or many

-Each programme has its own study coordinators who can answer questions about matters related to your chosen study programme.
-You can consult the study coordinator on issues such as timetables, exam grades, choice of subjects and application for graduation.
+Each programme has its own study advisers/coordinators who can answer questions about matters related to your chosen study programme.
+You can consult the study adviser/coordinator on issues such as timetables, exam grades, choice of subjects and application for graduation.

 Your study time will go faster than you think, so you need to consider your study choices and future plans from the very beginning.
 You might have questions about your study plan or the job market, vacancies or job-application procedures.
 How will you find a job that suits you, create a professional CV, learn interviewing and networking skills?
 Make an appointment with a career counsellor at the career service office or participate in one of the many useful workshops they run to prepare you for the job market.
 Or why not do our Study Career Check?
 This checklist will soon make it clear to you which activities will boost your chances on the job market.